PC5060 - Cognitive and Biological Explanations of Behaviour (2025/26)

 Balance of independent study and scheduled teaching activity

 The learning objectives will be achieved through a combination of lectures, interactive workshops, seminars, supplementary guided web-based learning, and self-managed independent study.
-You will be encouraged to reflect on your learning throughout the module and to take responsibility to identify any gaps in your knowledge and understanding.
+Formative assessments and group work will provide opportunities to receive constructive tutor and peer feedback.
+You will be encouraged to reflect on your learning throughout the module and to take responsibility for identifying gaps in your knowledge and skill development.

 Learning outcomes